massazoum/Math-magicians/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖  Math-magicians <a name="about-project"></a>
-This is a quick start react  project .
+This is a calculator project bult by using react in the goal to learn the react library

 ## 🛠 Built With <a name="built-with"></a>
 <ul>